a-crookes/ServoArm1/README.md

 A .xacro file is an XML Macros file, which basically means you can have a bunch of short and readable XML files and then expand them into larger XML files by using macros.
 More xacro documentation can be found at: http://wiki.ros.org/xacro

 The xacro files will be stored in the robot arm folder.

+## Convert a Xacro file to a URDF file

+To convert your .xacro file to .urdf file, start by sourcing your file locaiton to the urdf folder (for example by typing cd catkin_ws/src/<<robot>>/urdf).
+Before going straight to a URDF file, we first need to make a xacro file that will combine all of our macros.
+The one for this robot is called kbot.xacro.
+Once this xacro is created and/or placed into the urdf folder, we can type the following into the terminal:

+`rosrun xacro xacro --inorder -o kbot.urdf kbot.xacro`

 # MoveIt!
 Overview
 MoveIt! is a great tool for making the URDF that was exported from SW into a usable model to develop on.